 It is with sadness we report the death on the 5th May of Ishbel Beatty, aged 96.
 Ishbel lived at ‘The Palace’ in East...

-Round up by Peter Mann The Hatley diary for this spring – with big thanks to the Hatley Village Association committee (and other organisations)...
+Round up by Linda Hudson First: big thanks to my colleagues on the Hatley Village Association committee (and other organisations) for helping to make...

 Gamlingay gym: your local fitness centre